inzamulhaque/blood-donor-system-server/readme.md

 - The super admin can block any admin and remove their admin role, reverting them back to a donor.
 - The super admin can perform all the tasks that an admin can.

-### Main Admin

-- The main admin can perform all the actions of both the super admin and the admin.

 ### Admin

 - The admin can view the information of all users.